semgrep/semgrep-docs/docs/semgrep-pro-vs-oss.md

 <div class="col-2-grid">
 <div>

-##### Semgrep OSS
+##### Semgrep Community Edition

-- You must manually set up Semgrep OSS to send findings to an ASPM.
+- You must manually set up Semgrep CE to send findings to an ASPM.

 </div>
 <div>

 ##### Semgrep AppSec Platform

-- AppSec Platform tracks triage states and enables triage from findings in any supported environment (CLI, CI, IDE, your PR or MR).
+- Semgrep tracks triage states and enables triage from findings in any supported environment (CLI, CI, IDE, your PR or MR).
 See [Code > Findings](/docs/semgrep-code/findings) for more information.
 - Filtering by severity, confidence, and many other attributes assist in managing volume.
 - AI-assisted triage and remediation
 - AI-assisted [component tagging](/semgrep-assistant/overview#component-tags)